 While the record states that Richard and Myra Bodley are of Cincinnati, John's residence is not stated.

-If you want your own genealogy research plan template, get a copy of my Research Plan Template, print it out, or use it online.
+If you want your genealogy research plan template, get a copy of my Research Plan Template, print it out, or use it online.

 Conclusion of Cincinnati Land Records